BinomialLLC/basis_universal/webgl/README.md

+# WebGL Demo

+### Texture Demo

+`index.html` uses the transcoder compiled to wasm with emscripten and renders the texture.
+Currently supporting following texture formats:
+* BC1
+* BC3

+On browsers that don't support BC1 (Firefox is one), there's a low-quality fallback code path for opaque textures (but no fallback for BC3 yet).
+Note that the fallback path only converts to 16-bit RGB images at the moment, so the quality isn't as good as it should be.

-# glTF Demo
+### glTF 3D Model Demo

-A WebGL demo rendering a glTF 3D model with `.basis` texture files, transcoded into one of the following compressed texture formats:
+`gltf-demo/index.html` renders a glTF 3D model with `.basis` texture files, transcoded into one of the following compressed texture formats:
 * DTX (BC1)
   * Tested in Chrome (Linux and macOS) and Firefox (macOS).
 * ETC1